bustosjuan/aws-deeplens-recipes/content/400_advanced/410_build_a_custom_ml/416_connect_iot/416d_add_gg_subscriptions/_index.md

     ![](/images/400_advanced/410_build_a_custom_ml/416_connect_iot/416d_add_gg_subscriptions/416d_step6_get_iot_endpoint_settings.png)

     * Under Settings, make a note of the value of Endpoint.
-You use this value in the next step.
+You will use this value in as we configure the Raspberry Pi to communicate with the DeepLens.
     ![](/images/400_advanced/410_build_a_custom_ml/416_connect_iot/416d_add_gg_subscriptions/416d_step6_get_iot_endpoint.png)